 Whatever the reason, we understand how overwhelming it can be whenever a mini is on the way.
 Our job is to guide you through the process of swaddling and answer all your burning questions.
 As many of us are mothers ourselves, we've been where you are, and we want to ensure you feel supported as you enter into this journey of newborn sleep.

 The transition from the cosy confines of the womb to life outside can be anything but easy for newborns who are used to mum's comforting warmth and movement.
-Commonly referred to as the 'fourth trimester', your newborn will probably sleep for around 16 hours a day in the first few months as their body grows rapidly, their brain develops, and they learn a circadian rhythm.
+The first few months are commonly referred to as the 'fourth trimester', and your newborn will probably sleep for around 16 hours a day as their body grows rapidly, their brain develops, and they learn a circadian rhythm.
 A swaddle can help your baby adjust to the outside world by providing security and familiarity.
 It can help to settle your little one if they become overstimulated by their surroundings.